-Hello potential students and their families!
+Hello, potential students and their families!

-My name is Kelsey P., and I have just finished my second year of my undergraduate at Colorado State University in Fort Collins.
+My name is Kelsey P., and I have just finished my third year of my undergraduate at Colorado State University in Fort Collins.
 I am studying English education, and I hope to be standing at the front of a high school English classroom in the very near future.
 I love English, but teaching is my real passion.
 It does not matter so much what subject or age group I teach as long as I am teaching.
 This might sound a little greeting-card-cliche, but the students make all the hard work worth it.
 Sometimes after a particularly challenging day of volunteering in a classroom, I question my major.
 But it's when I see understanding dawn on a student I've been helping; it's when a student feels comfortable enough to approach me and ask me for help; it's even when a younger student shows me the dead moth he found in the hallway that I know I'm going into the right career for me.
 Teaching can be difficult, but I think it is one of the most rewarding and enjoyable experiences I have ever had.

 Largely due to the education program at CSU, I have a great deal of unpaid teaching experience.
 This past spring of 2012, I volunteered in an eighth grade history classroom at Preston Middle School; I also worked one-on-one with sixth graders with learning and developmental disabilities in a learning strategies class.
 In the fall of 2011, I worked both in a sixth/seventh grade science classroom at Blevins Middle School and in a fifth grade class at Putnam Valley Elementary School.
 Since 2008, I have regularly volunteered as a teacher in my church's Sunday school program, working with children ages 3 to 10.
 When I was still in high school in 2010, I tutored some of my peers in essay writing, and I worked as a counselor in Jefferson County's Outdoor Education Laboratory School for sixth graders (I taught forestry).